-We are the only Russian Orthodox parish in Central Pennsylvania.
-All are welcome to “Come and see” this ancient living tradition of Christianity.
+We are the only Russian Orthodox Christian parish in Central Pennsylvania, tracing our worship and teachings back to Byzantium and the Holy Land.
+All are welcome to “Come and see” the ancient living tradition and beauty of Christianity, the Apostolic Church of the first millennium, unbroken to this day, at our services.

 In addition, please consider supporting us as we move into our next phase of acquiring land and a permanent temple, https://www.gofundme.com/holyprotectionmission